Safeguarding Children Policy and Procedures

 We recognise that if we fail to challenge extremist views, we are failing to protect our children.
 There is no single way of identifying an individual who is likely to be susceptible to a terrorist ideology, but staff will be alert to changes in children’s behaviour, which could indicate they may be in need of help or protection.
 These behaviours can be evident during free play, group activities, role play and quiet times such as story time or one to one/small group activities.
 Quiet times are often when children will make disclosures, as they might be closest to their key person or another member of staff.
 People from any walks of life can be drawn into radicalisation and not necessarily from a particular religion or ethnicity.
 Dress codes and certain terminology/ phrases used by some communities are not indicative factors that they are at risk of being radicalised.
 Terrorism is not promoted by any religion.
 The Prevent duty does not require settings to carry out unnecessary intrusion into family life but we are required to take action when we observe behaviour of concern.

 As part of their wider safeguarding responsibilities, staff will be alert to:

 - Disclosures by children of their exposure to the extremist actions, views or materials of others outside of the setting, such as in their homes or community groups.

-- Graffiti symbols, writing or art work promoting extremist messages or images
+- Graffiti symbols, writing, art work promoting extremist messages/images

-- The fact that children can be exposed to extremist material online, including through social networking sites
+- The fact that children can be exposed to extremist material online

-- Parental reports of changes in behaviour, friendship or actions
+- Parental reports of changes in behaviour or actions

 - Local authority services and police reports of issues affecting children in other local schools or settings